Skip to content

 Our Final Verdict

-After 30+ days of testing all four brands, Meylora is the clear winner — and it's not close.
+After 30+ days of testing all four brands, Meylora is the clear winner.
 The combination of no-chemical sandwich magnet technology, all-day hold, and the BOGO pricing makes it the best value in the magnetic lash market by a significant margin.

 Meylora is especially worth trying if you: